-Here you go again: wondering if this will be the year when you finally connect with the prospective birthmother that’s looking for you and adopt a baby.
+Here you go again: Wondering if this will be the year when you finally connect with an expectant mother with an adoption plan.

 Moving forward, you basically have two options: You can continue down the same path and keep doing what you did last year with the hope of producing a different outcome.
 Or you can change things up.

 Since the definition of insanity is doing the same thing over and over again and expecting different results, it’s probably a good idea to try something new.

 And one of the best things about building a family through open adoption is that you, like an expectant mother with an adoption plan, can take your outreach into your own hands and do a lot of the networking yourself.